Not Sure What A Loan Shark Is?

 If you can answer yes to one or more of these questions you might be borrowing from a loan shark:

-- Have they taken your bank card, driving licence, passport, watch or other valuables from you?
+Have they taken your bank card, benefit card, passport, watch or other valuables from you?

 Who We Are

-Today the England IMLT investigates and prosecutes illegal money lenders while supporting those who have borrowed money from a loan shark.
-Illegal Money Lending Teams in Scotland and Wales ensure the entire UK is working to stop loan sharks.
+Today the England IMLT investigates and prosecutes illegal money lenders across the country while supporting those who have borrowed from a loan shark.
+There are similar Illegal Money Lending Teams that cover Scotland and Wales.

-Each team is comprised of specialist investigators and Liaise Officers who have previously worked for the police, trading standards, and debt advice services.
-Together the investigators and Liaise Officers work to prosecute illegal money lenders while supporting people who owe money to a loan shark.
+Each team is made up of of specialist investigators and Liaise Officers who have previously worked for organisations like the police, trading standards, and debt advice services.
+The investigators and Liaise Officers work together to prosecute illegal money lenders while supporting people who owe money to a loan shark.

-The England IMLT work as Stop Loan Sharks within local communities, within education, and with partner agencies including the police.
-Since 2004, the England IMLT have supported over 30,000 people and written off over £87 million worth of illegal debt.
+The England IMLT works as Stop Loan Sharks within local communities, within education, and with partner agencies including police forces.
+Since 2004, the England IMLT has supported over 32,500 people and written off over £91.6 million worth of illegal debt.

 Illegal Money Lending Teams and the Financial Conduct Authority